Time and Effort Reporting Policy

 - Certain sponsors limit the annual rate of salary reimbursement.
 Lewis & Clark follows the guideline that states a faculty member should not be compensated in excess of 2/9 of their Institutional Base salary (IBS) for work during the summer.
 Nevertheless, PIs must still devote the full committed effort as proposed and awarded without regards to the salary reimbursement limitation.

 - The federal government can impose severe penalties and funding disallowances as a result of missing, inaccurate, incomplete, or untimely effort reporting.
 Lewis & Clark expects that PIs will complete time and effort reports completely and in a timely manner.
 Consequences to not doing so may include, at the discretion of the administration, withholding submission of a new grant proposal and/or or withholding compensation on effort expended.
 Lewis & Clark also reserves the right to charge cost disallowances on Sponsored Projects resulting from the PI’s failure to submit appropriate time and effort reports to the departmental operating account.

-Institutional Base Salary (IBS): Pay for the employee’s primary job responsibilities.
-The amount of an employee’s Institutional Base Salary shall be described in their appointment letter, and thereafter in annual salary letters or amendments to such letters.
+Institutional Base Salary: The definition of Institutional Base Salary (IBS) shall be the annual compensation paid by the College for an employee’s appointment.
+The IBS includes regular salary and may include any additional assignments, such as department chair.
+The IBS does not include bonuses or one-time payments.
+The amount of an employee’s IBS shall be described in their appointment letter, and thereafter in annual salary letters or amendments to such letters.

 Committed Effort: The amount of effort promised to the project in the proposal or included in the award documentation.